TimeDoctor/electron/docs/tutorial/mac-app-store-submission-guide.md

 ### Get Team ID

-Before signing your app, you need to know the Team ID of your account.
+Before signing your app, you will need to know the Team ID of your account.
 To locate your Team ID, Sign in to [Apple Developer Center](https://developer.apple.com/account/), and click Membership in the sidebar.
 Your Team ID appears in the Membership Information section under the team name.